docker/docs/datacenter/dtr/2.2/guides/user/manage-images/scan-images-for-vulnerabilities.md

 ---
-description: Docker Security Scanning for Docker Trusted Registry.
+title: Scan images for vulnerabilities
-keywords: docker, registry, scanning, security scan, vulnerability, CVE
+description: Learn how to scan your Docker images for vulnerabilities.
-title: Docker Security Scanning in DTR
+keywords: docker, registry, scan, vulnerability
 ---

 Docker Trusted Registry can scan images in your repositories to verify that they